CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/GRE-Tunneling.md

 {{< img src = "/images/cumulus-linux/gre-tunnel-config1.png" >}}

 {{%notice note%}}
 In NVUE, if you create the GRE interface with a name that starts with `tunnel`, NVUE automatically sets the interface type to `tunnel`.
-If you create a GRE interface with a name that does *not* start with `tunnel`, you must set the interface type to `tunnel` with the `nv set interface <interface-name> type tunnel` command.
+If you create a GRE interface with a name that does *not* start with `tunnel`, you must set the interface type to `tunnel` with the `nv set interface <interface-id> type tunnel` command.
 {{%/notice%}}

 {{< tabs "TabID35 ">}}